Set Up and Use Precision Gaze Mouse

 There are a variety of input devices you can use for clicking.
 A regular keyboard hot key can be chosen to act as a mouse click.
 Alternatively, you can use a USB switch.
 I like the Specs switch from Ablenet.
 Ablenet offers a wide variety of switches for people with different needs.
 Other options include the Fragpedal to click with your foot or Dragon NaturallySpeaking to click by speaking.

-Download the latest release from GitHub as a zip file, and then extract the file.
+Install the latest release using our installer.
 Next, if you have the eViacam, TrackIR or EyeX, follow the instructions below to set them up.
 Calibrate each and run them in the background.
 Lastly, start the Precision Gaze Mouse program.
 After initializing, the status field should say “Running”.

 Set your X and Y axis speeds so the mouse moves across a few inches of screen when you comfortably rotate your head.
 Make sure the enable eViacam hotkey is turned on and set to F11, which is the default setting.
 It is used to turn tracking on when using the On Key Press movement mode.